 Net loss per common share is computed by dividing net loss by the weighted average number of common shares outstanding for the period.
 The Company applies the two-class method in calculating earnings per share.
-Shares of common stock subject to possible redemption at June 30, 2020, which are not currently redeemable and are not redeemable at fair value, have been excluded from the calculation of basic net loss per common share since such shares, if redeemed, only participate in their pro rata share of the Trust Account earnings.
-The Company has not considered the effect of rights sold in the Initial Public Offering and the private placement to purchase 610,504 shares of common stock, in the calculation of diluted loss per share, since the exercise of the warrants are contingent upon the occurrence of future events.
-As a result, diluted net loss per common share is the same as basic net loss per common share for the period presented.
+Shares of common stock subject to possible redemption at September 30, 2020, which are not currently redeemable and are not redeemable at fair value, have been excluded from the calculation of basic net loss per common share since such shares, if redeemed, only participate in their pro rata share of the Trust Account earnings.
+The Company has not considered the effect of (1) rights sold in the Initial Public Offering and the private placement that convert into 610,504 ordinary shares, and (2) a unit purchase option sold to the underwriter exercisable for 344,988 ordinary shares and rights that convert into 34,498 ordinary shares, in the calculation of diluted loss per share, since the exercise of the unit purchase options and the conversion of the rights into ordinary shares are contingent upon the occurrence of future events.
+As a result, diluted net loss per common share is the same as basic net loss per common share for the periods presented.